- About us

 - What is Cathlics on Call?
 A Perspective from a Recent Participant

-Director, Catholics on Call
+Program Coordinator, Catholics on Call

 Birgit Oberhofer is originally from Munich, Germany where she graduated from Ludwigs-Maximilians-Universität with a Master of Arts in Education Science, Psychology and Theology in 1999.
 After two years of formation in Italy she became a consecrated member of the Focolare Movement, a lay ecclesial movement, living in one of their houses in Cologne, Germany.
 There she worked as a program developer and grant writer for one of the biggest charity organizations in Germany, running programs in the field of Adult Formation and Social Work.
 In December 2007 she moved to Chicago and became the Associate Director of Catholics on Call in July 2008.